 - Taking inappropriate actions to obtain or use the drug

-At Pinnacle Peak Recovery, we offer many addiction treatment programs for treating soft and hard drugs, including:
+At Pinnacle Peak Recovery, we offer many addiction treatment programs, including:

 - Prescription drugs